-I had to make a few trips to my storage unit while in NYC these past two weeks and it always puts me in a reflective state of mind.
-There’s something about visiting all of my stuff boxed up in a small, sterile place, that tends to throw me emotionally.
+I had to make a few trips to my storage unit while in NYC these past two weeks, and it always puts me in a reflective state of mind.
+There’s something about visiting all of my stuff boxed up in a small, sterile place that tends to throw me emotional.
 I don’t really even have much stuff there in storage any longer, but it’s enough.
-Whenever I go there and see everything boxed up I am forced with having to make decisions of what to take on my next trip and what to leave behind – and it paralyzes me for some reason.
+Whenever I go there and see everything boxed up, I am forced to make decisions about what to take on my next trip and what to leave behind, and it paralyzes me for some reason.

-As I was riding the subway back downtown, I came across this laminated poem that I carry in my day planner which goes everywhere with me.
-A friend gave it to me a few years back and now it is included as one of the few things I always have with me – it seemed rather appropriate after my storage unit visit.
+As I was riding the subway back downtown, I came across this laminated poem that I carry in my day planner, which goes everywhere with me.
+A friend gave it to me a few years back, and now it is included as one of the few things I have always had with me.
+It seemed rather appropriate after my storage unit visit.

 One Art